 There is no absolute contraindication to treatment with epinephrine in anaphylaxis.

-Patients should always be provided with an epinephrine auto-injector and instructed how to use it.
-Patients should also be given outpatient follow up with an allergist and immunologist to assist in the determination of inciting agent and prevention of future reoccurrences.
+Patients should always be provided with an epinephrine auto-injector and instructed on how to use it.
+Patients should also be given outpatient follow-up with an allergist and immunologist to assist in the determination of inciting agents and prevention of future reoccurrences.
 Once the patient is stabilized, short-term desensitization procedures can be undertaken.